OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Ideally you should insert the above code early in the [application lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle "Understand the Activity Lifecycle"), for instance in the `onCreate` method.
 It is important to remember to add the library libinject.so in the respective architecture folder (armeabi-v7a, arm64-v8a, x86) of the `lib` folder in the APK.
 Finally, you need to re-sign the application before using it.

-A well-known use case of this technique is loading the Frida gadget to an application, specially while working on a non-rooted device (this is what [`objection patchapk`](https://github.com/sensepost/objection/wiki/Patching-Android-Applications "Patching Android Applications") basically does).
+A well-known use case of this technique is loading the Frida gadget to an application, especially while working on a non-rooted device (this is what [`objection patchapk`](https://github.com/sensepost/objection/wiki/Patching-Android-Applications "Patching Android Applications") basically does).

 ##### Patching Application's Native Library